Meinersbur/rosetta/README.md

 ```

 ### (Optional) Run with predefined problem sizes
 - Optionally, you can utilize the `--problemsizefile` argument to specify a predefined problem sizes for the benchmarks.
-Available values for `--problemsizefile` argument are: `mini`, `small`, `medium`, `large`, and `extralarge`.
+Available values for `--problemsizefile` argument are: `mini`, `small`, `medium`, `large`, and `extralarge` or the the path of the `problemsizefile`.
 If the `--problemsizefile` argument is not provided, the default `medium` problemsize file will be used.
 ```shell
 python rosetta.py --bench --problemsizefile large
 ```